tiagox/spa-exercise/README.md

 - docker-compose
 - Prettier (to format the JS files)

-### Backend
+### Back-end

 - Node.js
 - Express.js
 - Multer (to support upload of files in Express.js)
 - Mongoose (as a MondoDB OMD)

-### Frontend
+### Front-end

 - VanillaJS
 - SortableJS (to add drag&drop and sorting capabilities)
-- Parcel (to bundle the application and enable ES6 funtionalities)
+- Parcel (to bundle the application and enable ES6 functionalities)
 - SASS (to write the CSS)

 ## Notes about the code

 ### ID reference for DOM elements

-I've extensibly used a HTML/JavaScript feature I've recently discovered and it might be new for you too:
+I've made extensive use of a HTML/JavaScript feature I've recently discovered and it might be new for you too:

 In the browser environment you can reference to the DOM elements by its ID like a `window.ID` reference, as following: